david-rockwood/fimpad/README.md

 ## Example 2: Fill in the middle.

 In the prior example there was no text after the FIM tag, so it was generated as a completion.
-But if you are using an LLM capable if FIM (Fill In the Middle), and if you have the FIM tokens for it set correctly in the FIMpad settings window, you will get a FIM generation when you execute a FIM tag and there is text after the tag.
+But if you are using an LLM capable of FIM (Fill In the Middle), and if you have the FIM tokens for it set correctly in the FIMpad settings window, you will get a FIM generation when you execute a FIM tag and there is text after the tag.

-FIMpad has the proper FIM tokens for IBM Granite 4.0 H LLMs set as defaults, so if you are using Granite 4.0 H you don't have to worry about setting those tokens.

 With FIM tags, text that appears before the FIM tag is *prefix*.
 Text that appears after the tag is *suffix*.